ChrisMarshallNY/ITCB-master/README.md

 The ideal configuration for the lesson, is to use the Mac as the Central (question asker), and install the `03-Final-Bluetooth 8-Ball On iOS (App)` scheme *(explained below)* onto an iOS/iPadOS device (an iPod, iPhone, or iPad).
 You would then use the iOS device as a "test target," while developing the Mac application.
 This is the configuration that I will use during the class.

-### RUN SCHEMES
+### SCHEMES

-At the top, in the Scheme Menu, you will see that there are sixteen schemes that will implement the app for each operating system, at each stage of the lesson *(**NOTE:** The displayed order is likely to be different from the order below)*:
+At the top, in the Scheme Menu, you will see that there are sixteen (16) schemes that will implement the app for each operating system, at each phase of the lesson *(**NOTE:** The displayed order is likely to be different from the order below)*:

 **These implement the first lesson (Part 1):**